Midway UMC is home to three scouting organizations:

 In addition to sports pins and service stars, American Heritage Girls have the opportunity to earn badges from six different areas:

-- Arts Frontier – includes badges such as Cinematography, Creative Writing, Music Performance, and Theater
+- Arts – includes badges such as Cinematography, Creative Writing, Music Performance, and Theater

-- Personal Well-Being Frontier – includes badges such as Emergency Preparedness, Physical Fitness, Sign Language, and Travel
+- Personal Well-Being – includes badges such as Emergency Preparedness, Physical Fitness, Sign Language, and Travel

 Midway’s AHG troop has been quite active since its inception in 2012.
 In addition to local outings such as ziplining, camping, fishing, cycling, snorkeling and much more, the troop participates in at least one big adventure each spring.
 Past events have included sleeping aboard the USS Yorktown in Charleston, SC; Space Camp in Huntsville, AL; and overnighting at the Tennessee Aquarium in Chattanooga.
 The troop is open to girls of ALL faiths, and scouts need not be members of Midway UMC.